-Like all young boys and girls in his community, Thomas was sent to school by his parents.
+Like most young boys and girls in his community, Thomas was sent to school by his parents.
 However, the young Thomas was a distracted student.
-Reverend Engle, one of his teachers called him “addled” which made his parents decide that he would then be schooled at home under the tutelage of his mother.
-He spent his childhood reading “School of Natural Philosophy” by R.G.
-Parker and many other books.
+Reverend Engle, one of his teachers, called him “addled,” which led his parents to the decision that he would be schooled at home under the tutelage of his mother.
+He spent his childhood reading School of Natural Philosophy by R.G.
+Parker and many other fascinating books.

 Edison's Stock Ticker Telegraph